Small group of diverse students working together in small study room on campus

 Financial aid office

 Sadly, it’s not uncommon for low-income students to drop out their senior year because they can’t pay their bills and their grant or scholarship has run out.
-Colleges recognize the struggle and some are offering “completion grants”—micro-grants to help students cross the finish line (see what UIA is doing).
+Colleges recognize the struggle and some offer “completion grants”—micro-grants to help students cross the finish line.
 Before you make a drastic decision, talk to your financial aid office about extra help.

 Related: 5 Little-Known Secrets to Getting More Gift Aid for College